mbuliga/hapax/README.md

   a presentation of the general ideas, towards the end relevant to hapax

 - the folder chemlambda: https://github.com/mbuliga/hapax/tree/master/chemlambda

-  contains the essentials of chemlambda-v2, whihc is used as an example with hapax
+  contains the essentials of chemlambda-v2, which is used as an example with hapax